nieuwmijnleven/JADEx/BasicExample.md

 }
 ```

 All nullability warnings disappear.
-Save the file `(Ctrl + S)` to generate new User.java.
+Save the file `ctrl + s` to generate new User.java.

 User.java made null-safe by JADEx